-The REIT suspended its Unit Option Plan, which provided holders with the right to receive Units.
 The REIT measures the outstanding options at fair value as at the grant date, using the Black-Scholes option pricing model.
 The Unit options are fair valued at each reporting period, are classified as a liability within accounts payable and accrued liabilities, and the change in fair value is recognized in profit or loss.
 Unit-based compensation expense is recognized in general and administrative expenses over the vesting period.
+The Unit option plan has been suspended and no further options may be granted.